sasha-999/pwninit.py/README.md

 # pwninit.py

-A tool for intialization of ctf pwn challenges inspired by https://github.com/io12/pwninit.
+A tool for intialization of ctf pwn challenges based on https://github.com/io12/pwninit.

 ## Features